ampproject/amphtml/ads/README.md

 We will provide the following information to the ad:

 - [ad viewability](#ad-viewability)
-- `document.referrer` will typically contain the URL of the primary document.
-This may change in the future (See window.context.location for a more reliable method).
 - `window.context.canonicalUrl` contains the canonical URL of the primary document as defined by its `link rel=canonical` tag.
 - `window.context.clientId` contains a unique id that is persistently the same for a given user and AMP origin site in their current browser until local data is deleted or the value expires (expiration is currently set to 1 year).
   - Ad networks must register their cid scope in the variable `clientIdScope` in [_config.js](./_config.js).
 Use `clientIdCookieName` to provide a cookie name for non-proxy case, otherwise value of `clientIdScope` is used.